Governor of Bermuda

 The governor is appointed by the monarch on the advice of the British government.
 The role of the governor is to act as the de facto head of state, and is responsible for appointing the premier and the 11 members of the Senate (the upper house of Bermuda's Parliament).

 The governor is also commander-in-chief of Bermuda, formerly in control of a large Bermuda Garrison composed of regular army, militia, volunteer, and territorial units, of which only the Royal Bermuda Regiment remains.
 Until 1867, the governor also held the appointment of vice-admiral of Bermuda.

 The current governor is Andrew Murdoch.

-The governor has his or her own flag in Bermuda, a Union Flag with the territory's coat of arms superimposed.
+The governor has their own flag in Bermuda, a Union Flag with the territory's coat of arms superimposed.

-Major-General Sir Julian Gascoigne (in red uniform), Governor of Bermuda, greeting John F. Kennedy, the President of the United States, at the American Kindley Air Force Base on St. David's Island in December 1962, with Harold Macmillan, the Prime Minister of the United Kingdom, to the left of the President.
-Immediately behind are the 14th Earl of Home, the Foreign Secretary (standing behind Macmillan), and Sir David Ormsby-Gore, the British Ambassador to the United States (standing behind President Kennedy).
+Major-General Sir Julian Gascoigne (in red uniform), Governor of Bermuda, greeting John F. Kennedy, the president of the United States, at the American Kindley Air Force Base on St. David's Island in December 1962, with Harold Macmillan, the prime minister of the United Kingdom, to the left of the president.
+Immediately behind are the 14th Earl of Home, the foreign secretary (standing behind Macmillan), and Sir David Ormsby-Gore, the British ambassador to the United States (standing behind President Kennedy).